-The most expensive mistake in a sideways market can look almost harmless: an investor looks at an altcoin drawdown, gets nervous, and cannot answer a simple question.
+The most expensive mistake in a sideways market looks almost harmless: an investor looks at the drawdown in altcoins, gets nervous, but cannot answer a simple question.
 Is the portfolio behaving according to plan, or is the plan already dead?
-Without predefined capital allocations, that question turns into guesswork with a calculator.
+Without predefined capital allocations, this question turns into guesswork with a calculator.
 The calculator is accurate; the conclusions are usually crooked.

-Let’s examine the situation as an investment mistake.
-Not as drama, not as a forecast, and not as a hunt for the guilty coin.
-What matters is diagnosis: where there is a temporary deviation, and where the investment idea has broken.
+I will analyze the situation as an investment mistake.
+Not as drama, not as a forecast, and not as a search for the coin to blame.
+We are interested in diagnostics: where there is a temporary deviation and where the investment idea has broken.

-In a sideways market, price moves back and forth, there is no trend, and the news flow contradicts itself.
-Altcoins with different market capitalizations and liquidity behave especially unpleasantly in this phase.
-One asset stands still, another falls in a thin order book, and a third rebounds sharply on low volume.
+In a sideways market, the price moves back and forth, there is no trend, and the news contradicts itself.
+Altcoins with different capitalization and liquidity behave especially unpleasantly in this phase.
+One asset stands still, a second falls in a thin order book, and a third makes a sharp rebound on low volume.
 Noise appears in the portfolio, and it is easy to mistake that noise for a signal.

-The typical reaction is: “this coin is broken,” “I need to rotate,” “I need to wait for confirmation,” “I should average down while it is cheap.”
-Any of these can be either a reasonable action or emotional busywork.
-The difference is not in the wording.
-The difference is whether the rule existed before the event.
+A typical reaction: “this coin has broken,” “I need to rotate,” “I need to wait for confirmation,” “I need to average down while it is cheap.”
+Any of these can be either a reasonable action or emotional fuss.
+The difference is not in the words.
+The difference is whether there was a rule before the event.

-If an investor has not defined in advance what share of capital each class of altcoins may occupy, the drawdown cannot be diagnosed.
-It is simply felt.
-And feelings in a volatile market behave like a bad analyst: loud, confident, and almost always late.
+If the investor has not determined in advance what share of capital each class of altcoins may occupy, then the drawdown cannot be diagnosed.
+It is merely felt.
+And feelings in a volatile market work like a bad analyst: loudly, confidently, and almost always late.

 Why a sideways market is more dangerous than it seems

-A sharp fall is visible to everyone.
-So is a sharp rise.
-A sideways market is more treacherous: it does not force one major decision; it provokes many small adjustments.
-Add a little to a position today, remove a “weak” coin tomorrow, bring it back after a bounce the day after.
+A strong decline is visible to everyone.
+So is strong growth.
+A sideways market is more treacherous: it does not force one big decision; it provokes a hundred small adjustments.
+Today, slightly increase a position; tomorrow, remove a “weak” coin; the day after tomorrow, return it after a rebound.
 After a month, the portfolio no longer looks like a strategy.
-It looks like a record of its owner’s nervous system.
+It is a set of traces left by the owner’s nervous system.

-For altcoins, liquidity makes the problem worse.
-A larger asset may decline more smoothly because there are more participants and a deeper market.
-A smaller asset may fall faster not only because the idea has worsened, but also because of a thin order book, several holders exiting, or a lack of buyers at a specific moment.
-That is unpleasant, but by itself it does not prove that the idea has broken.
+For altcoins, the problem is amplified by liquidity.
+A large asset may decline more smoothly because it has more participants and a deeper market.
+A smaller asset can fall faster not only because the idea has deteriorated, but also because of a narrow order book, several holders exiting, or a lack of buyers at a specific moment.
+This is unpleasant, but by itself it does not prove a breakdown.

-That is why the current price should not be the only judge.
-You need a structure in which price, asset weight, liquidity, and the reason the asset is in the portfolio are considered together.
+Therefore, the current price should not be the only judge.
+A structure is needed in which price, asset share, liquidity, and the reason for being in the portfolio are considered together.

 The basic mechanics are simple.
 Before entering the market, the investor divides the portfolio into predefined allocations.
-Not “I’ll buy something promising,” but “this is how much capital may be in this category, this is the acceptable deviation, and these are the conditions for review.”
+Not “I will buy something promising,” but “this is how much capital may be in this category, this is the acceptable deviation, and these are the conditions for review.”

-This example is not a recommendation; it is a way of thinking:
+The example is not a recommendation; it is a thinking framework:

 • large and most liquid cryptoassets: 50% of the portfolio;